 Each of the stems will be colored using a palette that draws from the year-round colors of natural deciduous woodlands.
 The 13-meter high stems (about the average height of a Rowan, Hazel or Hawthorn tree) generate power by oscillating from a fixed point in the lower half of the structure.
 The top of each stem has the capacity to circle up to 2 meters across which when amplified over the entire forest would be a unique and exciting spectacle to stand amongst.
 Together, they will power about 300 dwellings.

 Our techno-boreal forest is arranged as three groves that distinguish distinct spaces across the site, while generating energy by swaying in the wind.
-One of the groves is at a gathering place or common.
-The second grove forms a central wetlands area with a natural SUDS (sustainable urban drainage system) basin, and the third is a glade at the edge of the site that opens onto spectacular views of Park Circus and the City.
-This particular grove is most visible from Glasgow City Center and it will be sited partially on one of the sloping sites that is more difficult to build on.
+One of the groves is at a public commons, called The Gathering.
+The second grove forms a central Wetlands, with runoff captured by a natural SUDS (sustainable urban drainage system) Canal.
+The third is the West Glade, which is at the edge of the site and offers spectacular views of Glasgow.
+This particular grove, West Glade, is most visible from Glasgow City Center and it will be sited partially on one of the sloping sites that is more difficult to build on.
 All sites are exposed areas in no build zones within the current masterplan and will be interconnected through a path network.

 Hundred Acre Hill (or Dundas Hill, as it was later renamed) has a rich geological history, and bears the fingerprint of the many different forces that have shaped it.
 As one of Glasgow’s 118 drumlins, these small elliptical-shaped hills were formed through glaciation, resulting in a distinctive egg-like form indicating the direction of the ancient ice flow.
 Typically, these hills occur in swarms and are arranged parallel to each other in drumlin fields.
 Glasgow, is one of two examples (the other being Boston, Massachusetts) of a major conurbation built upon a drumlin field.
 The presence of these hills is captured by local names such as Jordanhill, Maryhill, Firhill, Garnethill, Dowanhill, etc.